 - When the request is for influencing SMF routing decisions, based on traffic routing information, operator's policy, etc., the PCF determines the traffic steering policy.
 The traffic steering policy indicates, for each DNAI, a traffic steering policy identifier configured in the SMF and/or if the N6 routing information associated to the application is explicitly provided by the AF, the N6 routing information (as provided by the AF).
 The traffic steering policy identifier is derived by the PCF from the routing profile Id provided by the AF and is related to the mechanism enabling traffic steering to the DN.
 Then:

-- The PCF shall include within each PccRule data structure the necessary information to identify the concerned traffic within either the "flowInfos" attribute or the "appId" attribute, and include within the TrafficControlData data type that the PCC rule refers to a list of locations that the traffic shall be routed to in the "routeToLocs" attribute and the information on User Plane Latency requirements within the "upLatReq" attribute if "EnEDGE" feature is supported.
+- The PCF shall include within each PccRule data structure the necessary information to identify the concerned traffic within either the "flowInfos" attribute or the "appId" attribute, and include within the TrafficControlData data type that the PCC rule refers to a list of locations that the traffic shall be routed to in the "routeToLocs" attribute, and, if the "EnEDGE" feature is supported, the information on User Plane Latency requirements within the "upLatReq" attribute and the EAS IP replacement information within the "easIpReplaceInfos" attribute.

 - Within each RouteToLocation instance, the PCF shall include a DNAI in the "dnai" attribute to indicate the location of the application towards which the traffic routing is applied, and a traffic steering policy identifier in the "routeProfId" attribute or the explicit routing information in the "routeInfo" attribute.